algorandfoundation/beaker/blog/blog.md

 So.
 Much.
 Nicer.

 For more background see the blog post [here](https://medium.com/algorand/pyteal-introduces-abi-support-for-smart-contracts-605153e91c5e)

 For detailed docs on PyTeal ABI see docs [here](https://pyteal.readthedocs.io/en/stable/abi.html)

+## Source Maps

+Getting a `pc` returned from an algod error message meant you had to assemble, then disassemble your teal contract to find the TEAL line it might be associated to.
+Even then the names and formatting is mangled in the process so it was hard to track exactly where you were in your program.

+You can now compile TEAL with the `sourcemap` flag [enabled](https://developer.algorand.org/docs/rest-apis/algod/v2/#post-v2tealcompile).
+The resulting map comes back according to [this spec](https://sourcemaps.info/spec.html) and can be decoded with any of the SDKs using the new `SourceMap` object.

+This means you can associate a `pc` directly to the source TEAL line with all the familiar names and formatting you're used to looking at.

 # Hello Beaker